Online Large Non-Commercial Vehicle (LNCV) Parking Permit

 How to Apply for a LNCV Permit

-An LNCV parking permit costs $5.00 per day or per permit block of one, two, or three consecutive days (maximum of three days).
+An LNCV parking permit costs $6.00 per day or per permit block of three consecutive days (maximum of three days).
 There is a 2% administrative fee for all Public Works credit card transactions.
 You may purchase more than one permit block at a time, including future dates (for example one permit block for loading and another for unloading two weeks later).
 Permit blocks must not occur within 48 hours of each other.
 You may obtain a maximum of 96 permit days per calendar year.